avery-pierce/averypierce.me/scrip.md

 Turn order goes like this:

 1. (optional) Spend spades and/or exchange cards
-2. (optional) Steal from the market
+2. (optional) Steal from the market (opponents can counter with clubs)
 3. Discard and draw

+Game ends when the stockpile is empty and the market does not have any red cards.

 * Hearts: Score 1 point for the rank of the card.
 * Diamonds: The player with the highest score in diamonds earns 25 bonus points.